Paranoiddev/Study-Notes/AWS/IAM.md

 IAM is Users, groups, IAM policies and Roles, roles is for AWS services to communicate to eachother or user on another aws account/ federated login from coorperate directory or other services such as OpenID or aws cognito.

+USE ROLES instead of ACCESS KEY IDs AND SECRET KEY.

 Explicit deny in AWS means If a user is denied access in any policy, it will override any allow in any policy.

 Never use root user, think principle of least privilege and Zero Trust.